Monitoring and Targeting

 We now have a web-based ‘dashboard’ system (SystemsLink), which enables us to share energy consumption data with our Environment Champions and other relevant stakeholders.
 This data is available one day after it is logged, meaning that timely action can be taken when energy wastage is identified.
 We are working with SystemsLink to continually improve this system.
 The User Guide for SystemsLink can be found here.

 Building Management System

 To optimise energy consumption within our buildings, the University operates a Building Management System (BMS).

 A Building Management System (BMS) controls and monitors a building's mechanical and electrical equipment such as heating, air handling and cooling plant systems, lighting, power systems and security systems.
 A well specified, installed, maintained and operated BMS should deliver overall 15-20% energy savings compared with standard control systems.

-The BMS system at Durham uses internal and external sensors to monitor and make adjustments to the Buildings' heating and ventilation systems to enable the most efficient use of energy, whilst providing the internal conditions required by users, within the constraints of the university energy management strategy.
+The BMS system at Durham uses internal and external sensors to monitor and make adjustments to the buildings' heating and ventilation systems to enable the most efficient use of energy, whilst providing the internal conditions required by users, within the constraints of the University's Energy Management Strategy.

 The Building Management System at Durham is managed by Grant Potter (Building Management System Engineer) in Estates and Buildings.

 See a presentation which explains the BMS here.